User Module

 Applications

-User Module is a Python module placed in a SlowDash project directory, and can be used for:
+The User Module is a Python module placed in a SlowDash project directory that can be used for:

-SlowTask is an extension of the user module, and it should be good for most simple cases.
-User module is provided for full flexibility beyond SlowTask.
+SlowTask is an extension of the user module and should be suitable for most simple cases.
+The User Module is provided for full flexibility beyond SlowTask.

 Project Configuration File